-Tips: Research of images of past Conjunto festivals online or on the Festival’s Facebook page.
+Tips: Research images of past Conjunto festivals online or on the Festival’s Facebook page.
 Note that Conjunto music does not include ballet folklorico dancers, flamenco skirts, or mariachis.
 Entries featuring an incorrect musical genre will be disqualified.
+Attention to detail is highly encouraged particularly when it comes to fashion including hats, boots, jeans, and shoes.
 View other winning entries found on this page to ensure your entry does not resemble a previous winner’s imagery.

-- The Overall winner must be able to produce a vector file (eps) at 300dpi.
+-The Overall winner should be able to produce a vector file (eps)

-All artwork must be submitted by in person to the Guadalupe Cultural Arts Center, 723 S Brazos St., San Antonio, TX 78207 or online at: http://www.guadalupeculturalarts.org/tejano-conjunto-poster-contest/
+SUBMIT: All artwork must be submitted in person to the Guadalupe Cultural Arts Center, 723 S Brazos St., San Antonio, TX 78207 or online at: guadalupeculturalarts.org/tejano-conjunto-poster-contest/

 Submitting a poster to this contest serves as an agreement with the rules and guidelines stated herein.
 The Guadalupe Cultural Arts Center will retain ownership of the overall winning poster and image and assumes the right to reproduce the winning poster for any purpose it deems fit including any and all publicity and commercial products relating to the Tejano Conjunto Festival en San Antonio.